balles/diagrams-ts/packages/graphviz-wasm-renderer/README.md

 yarn add @diagrams-ts/graphviz-wasm-renderer
 ```

-If you are packaging with Webpack or a similar packager make sure that the WASM files from the
+If you are packaging with Webpack or a similar bundler make sure that the WASM files are included.

 ## Usage